Global oil tanker rates jolt higher on high fuel prices, risk premiums

 Global oil and fuel tanker rates jolt higher after Russia’s invasion of Ukrainehttps://tmsnrt.rs/34ZS4uo

-(Reporting by Koustav Samanta and Florence Tan in Singapore; Editing by Gavin Maguire and Kenneth Maxwell)
+(Reporting by Koustav Samanta and Florence Tan in Singapore; Laura Sanicola in Washington; Editing by Gavin Maguire, Kenneth Maxwell and Jonathan Oatis)

 ((koustav.samanta@thomsonreuters.com (+65 6870 3503)(Reuters Messaging: koustav.samanta.thomsonreuters.com@reuters.net))